Water Treatment Products

 Environmental waters such as the Murray River and others containing colloidal clays etc.

-The s::can units mathematically compensate for the presence of these particulates and will therefore give a lower A254 than the lab when the lab measurement is being interfered with by colloidal material.
+If mathematically compensation for solids is provided the presence of these particulates will therefore give a lower A254 than the lab when the lab measurement is being interfered with by colloidal material.
 Verification of this can be achieved by simply refiltering the 0.45 micron filtrate with a 0.22 micron filter after checking the A254.

 The A254 is often used as a surrogate for determining TOC or DOC in a water sample due to the complexity and cost of DOC/TOC testing.
 The lab test for these involves sample oxidation by chemical or heat to form Carbon Dioxide (CO2) which is then measured with a UV detection system.
 It needs to be noted that the A254 will provide good correlations to DOC/TOC while the composition of the water is relatively stable however this relationship will normally break down during times of compositional change which is often when the reading is needed most.